 The alignment between expert evaluations and the quantitative scores obtained during the iterative process reinforces the validity of using the language model's assessments to guide the proofreading process.
 This correlation suggests that the model's feedback effectively mirrors human judgment, ensuring that the improvements are both meaningful and relevant.

-The results also highlight that simpler model, such as Gemma-7b-it, require more carefully crafted and optimized prompts compared to more advanced models like GPT-4.
+The results also highlight that simpler models, such as Gemma-7b-it, require more carefully crafted and optimized prompts compared to more advanced models like GPT-4.
 As previously mentioned, this dependency arises from their limited contextual understanding, which can be effectively compensated for through meticulous prompt engineering.
 Despite this, our study demonstrates that when guided by well-designed prompts, Gemma-7b-it can produce results of comparable quality to advanced models.
 This insight emphasizes the efficiency and scalability of the proposed method, even with resource-efficient models.
 However, while these observations are promising, direct experimental comparisons with more advanced models like GPT-4 remain beyond the scope of this study, suggesting an important direction for future research.

 Additionally, the analysis of abstracts across various topics revealed varying degrees of improvement.
 While most abstracts showed significant enhancements, some exhibited less dramatic improvements due to the inherent quality of the original texts.
 This observation highlights the need for refining prompt strategies to better address cases where initial quality is already high, ensuring that the method remains universally effective.